-If you’ve ever served a cheese platter at your dinner party, gathering with friends, or date night, you’ve likely experienced a little bit of stress when it comes to choosing the right combination of cheeses and wines.
-Because with so much choice out there, it can definitely be overwhelming.
+If you’ve ever served a cheese platter at your dinner party, gathering with friends, or date night, you’ve likely experienced a little bit of stress when it comes to wine and cheese pairing.
+Choosing the right combination of cheeses and wines can be overwhelming with so much choice out there.

 Plus, choose the wrong wine, and the French artisanal cheese selection you just spent a small fortune on...just falls flat…